spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 description: 'Autoscale streaming data pipeline with SCDF and Prometheus'
 ---

-# Autoscaling with Prometheus, Alertmanager and SCDF Scale API
+# Autoscaling with Prometheus, Alertmanager, and the SCDF Scale API

 To learn about the basic scaling concepts in Spring Cloud Data Flow, see the [Scaling](%currentPath%/feature-guides/streams/scaling/) guide.